reasonml/reasonml.github.io/docs/what-and-why.md

 Hope that helps!
 Want to know more?
 Strike a conversation with any of us in the [community](community.md)!

-_Reason is a open source community project from Facebook_.
+_Reason is an open source community project from Facebook_.